FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 {% endraw %}
 ```
 When you have variables with the same name, accessing them will prioritize the flow-level variable over the global-level one.
 To access a global-level environment variable in this scenario, you need to add a prefix to the variable name with '$parent'

+#### Deleting Environment variables

+To delete added environment variables, you can use the same interface where added them.
+In the right corner of your added environment variable, you'll see a delete or cross icon.
+Simply click on it to delete the variable.

 ### Exploring Context Data tab